 Please make sure that every detail should be entered between the two ‘ and ‘ or your information will be wrong.
 If you can’t remember your database username or password, you can create a new database user, and replace the old database information above.

-To create a database new user, locate the icon MySQL database into your cPanel account, and click on it.
+To create a new database user, locate the icon MySQL database into your cPanel account, and click on it.
 Then, scroll down until you find the form to create a new user as below:

 Don’t forget to check all the boxes on the next page, where you allocate permissions to the new user.